 - BS in Mathematics, Purdue University

-Invited to be a Visiting Scholar at the Stanford University Computer Science Department’s Robotics Laboratory, I collaborated with legendary AI Pioneer Prof. Nils J. Nilsson.
-One of the results was my developing the Fuzzy Teleo-Reactive extended paradigm for autonomous robot agent control, an extension of Nilsson’s Teleo-Reactive pioneering work.
+In 1995, when Katz was invited to be a visiting scholar at the Stanford University Computer Science Department’s Robotics Laboratory, he collaborated with the legendary AI Pioneer professor Nils J. Nilsson.
+That collaboration resulted in Katz developing the Fuzzy Teleo-Reactive extended paradigm for autonomous robot agent control, an extension of Nilsson’s Teleo-Reactive pioneering work.

-I have published technical papers in international conferences and have been awarded two US Patents.
-My professional memberships include Senior Member, Association for the Advancement of Artificial Intelligence (AAAI), Senior Member, Association for Computing Machinery (ACM), and Senior Member, Institute of Electrical and Electronics Engineers (IEEE).
-I currently am the 2018 IEEE Robotics and Automation Society Chapter Chair for the entire San Francisco Bay Area region.
+He has published technical papers in international conferences and has been awarded two United States Patents.
+His professional memberships include: Senior Member, Association for the Advancement of Artificial Intelligence (AAAI); Senior Member, Association for Computing Machinery (ACM); and Senior Member, Institute of Electrical and Electronics Engineers (IEEE).
+In 2018, he became the IEEE Robotics and Automation Society Chapter Chair for the entire San Francisco Bay Area region.